Best Juicer of 2020

 Why You Should Trust Us?

 Here at TechGearLab, we have now spent several years testing juicers head-to-head.
-We bought all the products in this review at typical retail prices because we won't ever accept any free or sample models from manufacturers to ensure that our reviews remain unbiased.
 Research Analyst Austin Palmer and Senior Review Editor David Wise have reviewed and tested hundreds of different kitchen appliances and tech products over the past few years and spent over 150 hours researching, testing, and reviewing these products.

 Related: How We Tested Juicers